OpenAdministration/StuFis/docs/custom-auth-service.md

 * General info:
   * all available committees

-Best: Copy StuMvAuthService and start from there.
+Best: Copy `StumvAuthService` and start from there.
 StuMV gets most of its information from oauth2 userinfo, but some additional infos via oauth2-guarded API calls.
 If you have all infos provided as claims inside the userinfo that should work out as well.

+Important: Do not change the Namespace of the new AuthService, otherwise the autodiscovery in `AuthServiceProvider` will fail.
 ### Group Memberships
 StuFis expects the following groups to be used:
 * login